AMSP-04/NETN-COM/NETN-COM.md

 |UniqueName|**Required.** Unique physical network name.
 Uniqueness in the context of physical networks.|
 |Description|**Required.** Characteristics of the physical network.|

-## LinkStates
+## Link States

 A `LinkStates` object describes the presence and quality of a set of direct links between nodes on a physical level.
 Links are defined between a transmitting and receiving device.

-Bidirectional links assumes identical link quality in both directions.
+Bidirectional links assume identical link quality in both directions.
 Otherwise, two unidirectional links should be described.

 Each `LinkStates` instance is associated with one physical network.
 To support load balancing in link quality simulation, multiple `LinkStates` instances can be associated with the same physical network as long as they do not contain duplicated link-state information.